bodowd/duckdb_rdkit/README.md

 ### Molecule conversion functions

-- mol_from_smiles(SMILES): returns a molecule for a SMILES string, error if conversion fails
+- mol_from_smiles(SMILES): returns a molecule for a SMILES string.
+Returns NULL if mol cannot be made from SMILES
 - mol_to_smiles(mol): returns the SMILES string for a rdkit molecule

 ## Building